Veterinary Behaviour

 Fee: $200

-How is veterinary behaviour different to dog training?
+How is veterinary behaviour different to behaviour consultants and dog training?

-A Behaviour Vet (sometimes also referred to as a behaviourist) is a fully qualified and experienced veterinarian who has completed additional training in dog psychology and behaviour.
-So a bit like a human psychologist they can assess and treat underlying conditions like anxiety, compulsive behaviours, aggression, drive intensity etc.
+A Behaviour Vet (sometimes also referred to as a vet behaviourist) is a fully qualified and experienced veterinarian who has completed additional training in animal psychology and behaviour.
+So a bit like a human psychologist they can assess, diagnose and treat underlying conditions like generalised anxiety, separation disorders, compulsive behaviours, aggressive behaviour, reactivity etc.

 Because they are veterinarians, they also have the medical background to assess whether physical issues such as pain may be underlying or contributing to behavioural issues.
 They can also prescribe any relevant medications to address physical and/or behavioural issues.

-Dog trainers do not have a medical background.
-They are skilled at teaching procedures and techniques for dogs to respond to human commands.
+Dog trainers also do not have a medical background.
+They are skilled at teaching procedures and techniques for dogs to respond to human cues.
 That can be for obedience, tricks, dog sports or any range of activities.
-If there are no underlying issues requiring a medical approach to your dog’s behaviour issues, or once any underlying medical factors are under control, your vet behaviourist may suggest you transition to working with a trainer.
+If there are no underlying issues requiring a medical approach to your dog’s behaviour issues, or once any underlying medical factors are under control, your Behaviour Vet may suggest you transition to working with a trainer.

-In addition to being a behaviour vet, Dr Louise is also a qualified dog trainer.
-This allows her bring some of this additional expertise into her behavioural approach, but she does not take on training-only clients (except for UnChase programs).
+In addition to being a Behaviour Vet, Dr Louise is also a qualified dog trainer.
+This allows her to bring these additional skills into her behavioural approach, but she does not take on training-only clients (except for UnChase programs).